INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 - the "properties" field: This is a complex property with an unknown set of fields.
   The only way to deal with this is to include the JSON as is.
-  Proper encoding to CSV needs to happen, since JSON contains both double quotes and commas, same as CSV, but this is covered by RFC 4180 (https://tools.ietf.org/html/rfc4180).
-  Double quotes are quoted with a double quote.
+  Proper encoding to CSV needs to happen, since JSON contains both double quotes and commas, same as CSV, but this is covered by [RFC 4180](https://tools.ietf.org/html/rfc4180) which defines that double quotes are quoted with a double quote.
 - Datastream/unitOfMeasurement: This is a complex property with three defined fields.
   The best way seems to be to split this field into three CSV columns: `unitOfMeasurement/name,unitOfMeasurement/symbol,unitOfMeasurement/definition`